-How to win your Fantasy Football league without an expensive cable bill
+How to win your Fantasy Football League Without an Expensive Cable TV Bill

 When it comes to the world of football, there are football fans and then there are fantasy football fans.
 For those of you unfamiliar, fantasy football is essentially a game within a game where fans make virtual rosters of real NFL players and pit them off against other teams using stats from each week of NFL play.

 It’s an incredibly addictive way to watch sports; and when you’re in a league of your own, missing a week is simply not an option.
-If you love fantasy football, but you’re stuck with cable; I can understand how you might not want to switch to a cable TV alternative.
+If you love fantasy football, but you need a way to cut costs, keep reading because you have come to the right place.

 Even though cable is expensive and often comes with terrible customer service, it can still be awfully convenient.
 All you have to do is sit down in front of the TV and turn it on; no guides to read, no devices to purchase.

-So understandably, switching away from that comforting convenience during football season is a bit of a nerve-wracking proposition.
-But I’m here to tell that you it’s entirely possible to cut the cord RIGHT NOW while still being able watch all of the gridiron action on Monday, Sunday & even Thursday (10 games in 2016).
+So understandably, moving away from that comforting convenience during football season is a bit of a nerve-wracking proposition.
+But I’m here to tell that you that is actually much easier than you think.

 Now before we get into the nuts and bolts this article I want to start with some quick thoughts on Fantasy Football Strategy.

 I am not a fantasy football expert, but I have been playing for almost 10 years and do have some tips that I would like to share with you.

 So here was my advice back in 2015, when I first wrote about this topic – and it is pretty simple.
 10 years ago I was playing golf with a scratch player and he gave me a tip that I will never forget.
 He said “never take advice from someone who is not a scratch player”, and I loved this tip so much I applied it to my golf game and my fantasy football analysis.